2011 Irish presidential election: Procedure

 Presidential elections are conducted under the Presidential Elections Act 1993, as amended.
 Constitutionally, the election must be held not more than 60 days before the ending of the term of office of the incumbent, or within 60 days of the office becoming vacant.
 On 27 July the government announced that the election would be held on 27 October 2011.
 An order was made on 30 August by the Minister for the Environment, Community and Local Government declaring 28 September to be the last day on which nominations could be received.
 The election was conducted by means of the alternative vote (also called instant runoff voting), which is the single-winner analogue of the single transferable vote used in other Irish elections.
 Although the constitution calls the system "proportional representation by means of the single transferable vote", a single-winner election cannot be proportional.
 All Irish citizens entered on the current electoral register were eligible to vote.

 Nomination campaign

-Following the general election in February 2011, and subsequent Seanad election, only three political parties had the 20 members of Oireachtas required to nominate a candidate: Fine Gael (76 TDs and 19 senators), the Labour Party (37 TDs and 13 senators) and Fianna Fáil (19 TDs and 14 senators).
+Following the general election in February 2011, as well as subsequent Seanad election, only three political parties had the 20 members of Oireachtas required to nominate a candidate: Fine Gael (76 TDs and 19 senators), the Labour Party (37 TDs and 13 senators) and Fianna Fáil (19 TDs and 14 senators).
 Sinn Féin, the next largest party in the Dáil Éireann, had 14 TDs and 3 senators.
 For other candidates to be nominated by Oireachtas members, support would have been required from members of smaller parties, independents (of which there were then 14 TDs and 11 senators) or excess members of the three larger parties.

 Fine Gael

+Gay Mitchell, MEP for Dublin and former TD for Dublin South-Central was chosen as the Fine Gael candidate at a special convention held on 9 July 2011.